 Welcome!
 My name is Rebecca Stone.
 I am an Assistant Professor in the Sociology department at Suffolk University in Boston, Massachusetts.
 I am also a fellow of the Robert Wood Johnson Foundation’s Interdisciplinary Research Leaders program.

 My primary research agenda is situated around the overlap between criminal justice and public health, with a specific focus on gender, race, and class inequalities.
-I address key concerns for criminologists and public health scholars by exploring the ways in which mental health, substance use, and other health issues shape women’s lives.
-In particular, I am interested in women’s desistance from criminal offending and substance use, particularly as a process of internal transformation or identity change.
+I address key concerns for criminologists and public health scholars by exploring the ways in which substance use, mental health, and other health issues shape women’s lives.
+In particular, I am interested in women’s desistance from criminal offending and substance use as a process of internal transformation or identity change.

 I have experience working with community organizations in research collaborations and training and technical assistance capacities.
 Through these collaborations, I have worked on data collection and analysis, outcome evaluations, crime mapping, and community engagement efforts.